Laos Tour | Far North to Far South

 A comprehensive Laos tour - Vientiane to Phnom Penh Overland

-Our Laos tour, Mekong Adventure, follows one of the world’s greatest rivers through the heart of Indochina.
+Our comprehensive Laos tour, ‘Far North to Far South’, follows one of the world’s greatest rivers through the heart of Indochina.
 Beginning in the laidback contemporary capital Vientiane, we’ll take a scenic ride on the brand new China-Lao railway to the historic and picturesque town of Luang Prabang, nestled in the mountains of the far north of Laos, we’ll travel, via the enigmatic Plain of Jars, to the modern-day, riverside capital Vientiane.

 From here our itinerary follows the Mekong south to the French-era river ports of Thakaek and Pakse where we’ll travel by boat up an underground river amid the surreal, karst landscapes of Hin Boun National Park as well as discovering the waterfalls and coffee plantations of the Boloven Plateau.

 Continuing south by boat our next destination is quaint Champassak town with its well-preserved French architecture and spectacular pre-Angkor and UNESCO listed temple of Wat Phu.
 Farther still, along the border where Laos and Cambodia meet, we’ll explore the sublime scenery of Si Phan Don or the ‘4,000 Islands’ – an inland archipelago where thousands of islands dot the Mekong – after which the entire river tumbles over Southeast Asia’s and indeed one of the world’s largest, yet least known, waterfalls, Khone Phapaeng.

 Our south Laos tour is an unforgettable, fascinating and varied voyage by road and river through Laos and Cambodia with some of Southeast Asia’s most remote and unspoilt areas, no less than 4 UNESCO World Heritage Sites, as well as some of its most sublime scenery and spectacular sights from the far south to far north.

 Here's an idea of what you can expect to do and see day-to-day.